-As the water from Okanagan Lake is not filtered there is always some level of suspended sediment present in the water, however it is not typically visible.
-Over time, this sediment settles out on the bottom of the reservoirs.
-Biofilms can also potentially develop over time, however this is more prevalent in non-chlorinated systems.
+As the water from Okanagan Lake is not filtered, any silt, sediments, algae or organic material settles out into the storage reservoir and water distribution main.
+Biofilms can also potentially develop over time, however, this is more prevalent in non-chlorinated systems.
 These sediments and biofilms do not pose a health risk but can affect the aesthetic quality of the water.
-To ensure that the highest quality of water is being delivered, periodic cleaning is required to remove these materials.
-In addition, the opportunity is also present to inspect the integrity of the reservoir.
+To ensure that the highest quality of water is being delivered, periodic cleaning is required to remove materials from the walls of the storage reservoir and sediments that have settled on the bottom of the storage reservoir.
+In addition, draining of the storage reservoir makes it easier to inspect the inside for cracks, leaks or signs of deterioration.